soaljack/EarnLLM/docs/DEVELOPMENT.md

     Using your preferred PostgreSQL client (e.g., `psql`, Postico, DBeaver), create a new database with the name you specified in `DB_NAME` (e.g., `earnllm_dev`).

-2.  **Database Schema**
+2.  **Run Database Migrations**

-    The application uses Sequelize to manage the database schema.
-When the application starts, it will automatically sync the models and create the necessary tables.
-No manual migration is needed for initial setup.
+    The project now uses Sequelize migrations to manage the database schema.
+This ensures the schema is consistent and version-controlled.
+To build your database schema, run the following command:

+    ```bash
+    npm run migrate
+    ```

+    This command executes all pending migration files located in `src/migrations` and creates the necessary tables and relationships.

 ## Data Seeding

-Run the following scripts in order to populate your development database with essential data.
+After the database schema has been created via migrations, you can populate it with essential development data by running the following scripts in order.

 1.  **Seed Pricing Plans**